aklapper/diff-blog/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.2.1] 2022-11-03 =

+* Fix - Fixed an issue where migrated Recurring Event Occurrences would not be displayed on the frontend.
+[ECP-1398]
+* Fix - Refactor Custom Tables v1 post-decorating code to avoid serialization/unserialization issues.
+[TEC-4379]

 = [6.0.2] 2022-10-20 =